 - 1 quart tomato sauce, crushed tomatoes or chopped fresh tomatoes (seeded)

 - 1 tablespoon mint or lemon verbena, chopped

 - Parmesan, pecorino or mizythra cheese to garnish

 - Heat the olive oil over medium-high heat in a wide, deep pan or a large pot.
 When the oil is hot, add the fennel and onion and saute for 4-5 minutes, until translucent.
 Sprinkle some salt over everything while they are cooking.
 Don’t let the veggies brown — turn down the heat if you need to.
 Add the garlic and saute for another minute or two.

 - Pour in the ouzo and let this boil until it is reduced by half.
 Add the tomatoes, honey and mint and mix well.
 Taste for salt and add some if needed.
 Let this simmer gently for 30 minutes.

 - The following is optional, but makes a better sauce for long pasta like spaghetti.
 Pour the sauce into a blender or food processor and puree.
 If you are going to serve this sauce with short pasta, like penne or bowties, you can skip this step.

-- Pour the blended sauce back into the pot and bring to a simmer.
+- Pour the blended tomato fennel sauce back into the pot and bring to a simmer.
 You’re ready to serve.
-This is a powerful sauce, so use less than you think you need at first.
+This stuff packs a lot of flavor, so use less than you think you need at first.
 Serve with a light red wine like a Sangiovese or a Grenache.